 3 hours.
-An introduction to the acting, dance and vocal techniques required for music theatre performance and a formal study of the history of music theatre.
-Through indepth scene study, vocal training, dance training and in-class performances, the student will be introduced to the various artistic challenges inherent in music theatre since its inception.
+An introduction to the acting, dance, and vocal techniques required for music theatre performance.
+Through in-depth scene study, vocal training, dance, and in-class performances, the student will be introduced to the various artistic challenges inherent in music theatre since its inception.
 This course requires additional outside-of-class time for rehearsals and performance of selected material.
 Additional course fee is required.
-(Identical to THEA 350).

-Prerequisites: THEA 100 Acting I - Fundamentals and MUSA 105 VC Applied Voice or MUSA 305 VC Applied Voice or MUSI 125T Music Theatre.
+(Identical to MUSI 350.)
+Prerequisites: THEA 100 Acting I - Fundamentals and MUSA 105 VC Applied Voice or MUSI 125T Music Theatre or MUSI 325T Music Theatre.